 The idea was dropped, however, the group has continued to meet regularly and meetings are often attended by the LGA lead officer on Education Terms and Conditions and, on occasions, by staff from the Department of Education.

-Health and Safety Lead Officers Group allows for shared learning through regular contact between the members at quarterly meetings which are held within the NEREO area.
+Health and Safety Lead Officers Group allows for shared learning through regular contact between the members at quarterly meetings which are held within the NEREO area or via teams.

-Sharing best practice, ideas and experiences has been the driving force behind the continued relationships of all the members within the Group.
-This also allows for training to be advertised to all members which allows for economies of scale and therefore cheaper quotes being achieved.
+Sharing best practice, ideas and experiences has been the driving force behind the continued relationships of all the members within the group.
+This also allows for training to be advertised to all members which allows for economies of scale and, thereforem cheaper quotes being achieved.

 Meetings are always pleasant and informal with time afterwards to network with fellow practitioners or discuss the matters of the day

 The Equalities and Diversity Network: The Equalities Network meets on a quarterly basis.
-The Equalities and Human Rights Commission, which has supported the Network for the past 11 years.
+The Equalities and Human Rights Commission has supported the Network for the past 11 years.